 - Lack of emotions

 All of these symptoms are indicative of some type of mental health disorder.
 For example, many people who experience a death feel downbeat and have nightmares about the trauma of watching a loved one die.
-They may be suffering from post-traumatic stress disorder.
+They may be suffering from the post-traumatic stress disorder.
 However, the only way to be sure is to get a professional analysis.

 The hardest part of the process is gaining the courage and honesty required to help a professional identify these problems.
 You may feel the impulse to explain away these problems or to consider them normal to most people.
 Sadly, that’s not the case.
 Thankfully, it’s possible to gain this courage as long as you’re willing to look at the end result: a life without drug addiction.